IBM/cpdctl/README_command_reference.md

 `--job` (<a href="#cli-job-post-body-job-example-schema-job">`JobPostBodyJob`</a>)
 :   &nbsp;

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--job=@path/to/file.json`.

 `--project-id` (string)
 :   The ID of the project to use. project_id or space_id is required.